FINANCIAL PROFESSIONALS ONLY

 Table of Contents

-12Small-Caps Generally Have Strong Three-Year Returns After Periods of High Volatility
+13Small-Caps Generally Have Had Strong Three-Year Returns After Periods of High Volatility

-15Small-Cap’s Weight in the Russell 3000 is Below Historical Low
+16Small-Cap’s Weight in the Russell 3000 Is Below Historical Low

 Market Overview

-The Russell 2000 Value Index outperformed the Russell 2000 Growth Index in 1Q25, declining -7.7% versus a decline of -11.1%.
-The quarter saw low leverage outperform high leverage, the highest profitability companies outperform the lowest, and dividend payers outperform non-dividend payers.
+The Russell 2000 Growth Index outperformed the Russell 2000 Value Index in 2Q25, advancing 12.0% versus a gain of 5.0% The quarter saw low leverage outperform high leverage, the lowest profitability companies outperform the highest, and dividend payers under perform non-dividend payers.

 Russell 2000 Down Markets